cfebs/phpvm/README.md

 My goal is to replicate the main features of these tools for php.

 1. Downloading and compiling specific versions
-2. Dropping them in a user's home directory
+2. Dropping them in sub dir in a user's home
-3. Managing the users's $PATH
+3. Managing the users's ``$PATH`` to swap out versions
+4. Make it a viable alternative for real web servers, system level php
-4. Clean upgrades to new versions of this tool
+5. Clean upgrades to new versions of this tool
+6. Tight integration with PHP 3.4's embedded server
+7. Tight integration with PHP 3.4's composer and packagist

 Hypothetical Usage
 ------------------